vishalsk17/Recon/README.md

 `python src/train.py`.
-The package uses relative imports (`from . import config`), so invoking a file directly inside `src/` fails with `ImportError: attempted relative import with no known parent package`. `run_pipeline.py` always uses the correct form for you.
+The package uses relative imports (`from . import config`), so invoking a file directly inside `src/` fails with `ImportError: attempted relative import with no known parent package`. `run.py` always uses the correct form for you.

 ## What makes this different from "detect a failure, retry it"

 Most recovery systems automate retries.
-This agent decides *whether* to retry, wait, incentivise, contact, route to finance, or deliberately do nothing — ranked by expected net recovery, not by a fixed rule per root cause.
-Doing nothing is a first-class, often-correct output: every action is scored as its incremental value *against* doing nothing, so `do_nothing` always scores exactly zero, and a negative-value action is provably worse than inaction rather than merely undesirable.
+This agent decides _whether_ to retry, wait, incentivise, contact, route to finance, or deliberately do nothing — ranked by expected net recovery, not by a fixed rule per root cause.
+Doing nothing is a first-class, often-correct output: every action is scored as its incremental value _against_ doing nothing, so `do_nothing` always scores exactly zero, and a negative-value action is provably worse than inaction rather than merely undesirable.